 Variational methods are designed to deal with systems with multiple forces and flows, in which interactions are unavoidable and complex.
 In these systems, interactions must be included in all analysis.
 Otherwise, theories have more adjustable parameters than can be determined experimentally and still cannot deal with a range of conditions, because interactions change with conditions in ways too complex for ordinary theories.

 Theories of ionic solutions have difficulties.
-Sadly, theories of ionic solutions-even the assignment of properties to single ions in infinitely dilute solutions [99]-seem to have these difficulties.
-Theories of ionic solutions need a large number of adjustable parameters and still cannot describe biological solutions (for example).
+Sadly, theories of ionic solutions seem to have these difficulties Theories of ionic solutions need a large number of adjustable parameters and still cannot describe biological solutions (for example).